sachinML/Entrepreneur-Image-Classifier/README.md

 I have use SVM and Logistic Regression alogorithm to classify the image got to know which will be best for my project.

-So after conclusion I got 85% accuracy with the logistic regression which is more compare to SVM.